Omega 3 Algae A+E®

 Summary

-Omega-3 alge A+E® is a plant-based dietary supplement that provides a balanced source of omega-3 and omega-6 fatty acids, combined with fat-soluble vitamins A and E. This product is a sustainable alternative to fish oil and is perfect for vegans, people, people with fish allergy or those who want an environmentally friendly omega-3 supplement.
+Omega-3 Alge A+E® is a plant-based dietary supplement that provides a balanced source of omega-3 and omega-6 fatty acids, combined with fat-soluble vitamins A and E. This product is a sustainable alternative to fish oil and is perfect for vegans, people with fish allergies or those who want an environmentally friendly omega-3 supplement.

 Benefits and effects

-- Vitamin E as mixed tokopherols: A powerful antioxidant that helps protect the cells from oxidative stress.
+- Vitamin E as mixed tocopherols: A powerful antioxidant that helps protect cells from oxidative stress.

-- Free from fishing utilization: No mood or discomfort often associated with fish oil.
+- Free of fish origin: No regurgitation or discomfort often associated with fish oil.

-- Sustainable production: Emerged from algae, which preserves fish stocks and protects marine ecosystems.
+- Sustainable production: Extracted from algae, which preserves fish stocks and protects marine ecosystems.

 Technical details and specifications